-Painting I is a course focused on fundamentals.
-We will cover the basics on everything from palette set-up, canvas preparation and underpainting, to mixing color, applying it and bringing a painting to completion.
-There will be a heavy emphasis on painting things as they appear, and learning to control paint and make it do what you want it to do.
-Mastering painting's basic elements - drawing, composition, contrast, color, and surface are central to this class.
-Yet, freedom and instinct will also play a crucial part, and "mistakes" will be encouraged as we strive for a balance between the control and chaos that is inherent to serious painting.
+Painting II is a course focused on fundamentals.
+We will review the basics of PNTG 1, covering everything from palette set-up, canvas preparation and underpainting, to mixing color, applying it and bringing a painting to completion.
+There will still be an emphasis on painting things as they appear, and mastering painting's basic elements - drawing, composition, contrast, color, and surface.

-You will be given assigned projects in the first ten weeks of the semester.
+However, your primary job is to develop your own subject matter.
+You will be given assigned projects in the first 3-4 weeks of the semester.
 They are designed to teach lessons, while also being achievable and varied.
-A brief outline is below and will be explained in class.
+But for the remaining time, you will determine your own subject-matter and produce paintings based on your own interests and themes.